Microsoft Licensing

 The key to avoiding costly mistakes is proactivity: Know your environment and growth plan, and give yourself ample time to reconcile and correct before the deadline.
 With disciplined management and the right expertise, you can approach each true-up with confidence that there will be no financial surprises or compliance issues.

-In the end, a well-managed true-up keeps Microsoft satisfied and helps your organization optimize its software investment and budget effectively for the future.
+Ultimately, a well-managed true-up ensures Microsoft’s satisfaction and enables your organization to optimize its software investment and budget effectively for the future.

 Please enable JavaScript in your browser to complete this form.